abao365/RCNN/README.md

 ```

 # Train Model
-here are my steps to experience RCNN：
+here are my steps to experience RCNN with VOCPascll2012, if you want to train other datasets, they are Referable.
 1. wget the VOCPascll2012 datasets, or click [here](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar):
 ```
 wget http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2011.tar